Board of Directors

 Cathy Funke received a BA in History from the University of Washington, a MS in Special Education, and an Administrative Credential from National University.
 A retired special education educator and administrator, Ms. Funke taught middle school special education, coordinated special education programs as a Program Specialist for the San Diego Union High School District, and worked as an adjunct professor in teacher credentialing at National University.
 Shortly after retirement, Ms. Funke joined the LJS&C as a member of the alto section.
 With a lifelong commitment to children, Ms. Funke developed the project “Love in a Paper Sack”, a bi-annual gifting program for homeless teens in San Diego County in support of the nonprofit organization Stand Up For Kids.
 Active in Solana Beach Presbyterian Church, Ms. Funke sings in the church choir and serves on the Board of Deacons.
 A long-time resident of Carlsbad, Ms. Funke also enjoys walking her two labradoodles, spending time with her ever-expanding family and traveling.

-I enjoy music of many genres, and am an avid bridge player, reader, and baseball fan.
+Sue has a deep appreciation for music across various genres and is an avid bridge player, reader, and baseball enthusiast.

 Catherine Chyi has been a violinist of the La Jolla Symphony Orchestra since 2016, shortly after she moved to San Diego.
 Catherine also plays with Villa Musica, City Ballet, and various musical gigs.
 She began piano lessons with her aunt at age 3 and then started to play violin through her public school music program at age 9.
 Prior to residing in San Diego, Catherine played with the Bakersfield Symphony Orchestra and the Camellia Symphony Orchestra.
 Catherine loves the camaraderie and space to create music that is provided by the La Jolla Symphony Orchestra.